Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

 We finish this section by discussing the question of Jones-style decompositions for Lipschitz maps on Carnot groups.
 Just as in the work of Peter Jones in \cite{J}, my argument for the main theorem actually implies the following stronger statement:

-\begin{co} Suppose $U$ is a bounded open subset of a rationalizable Carnot group $G$ with Hausdorff dimension $Q$, $H$ is another Carnot group, $F: U \rightarrow H$ is Lipschitz, and $\epsilon > 0$.
-Then there exists a finite collection $\{A_i\}$ of subsets of $U$ such that $F$ restricted to each $A_i$ is bi-Lipschitz and \end{co}
+\begin{co} Suppose $U$ is a bounded open subset of a discretizable Carnot group $G$ with Hausdorff dimension $Q$, $H$ is another Carnot group, $F: U \rightarrow H$ is Lipschitz, and $\epsilon > 0$.
+Then there exists a finite collection $\{A_i\}$ of subsets of $U$ such that each restriction $F|A_i$ is biLipschitz and \end{co}

-For unbounded open subsets of rationalizable Carnot groups a diagonalization argument yields the following.
+For unbounded open subsets of discretizable Carnot groups a diagonalization argument yields the following.

-\begin{co} Suppose $U$ is an open subset of a rationalizable Carnot group $G$ with Hausdorff dimension $Q$, $H$ is another Carnot group, $F: U \rightarrow H$ is Lipschitz, and $\epsilon > 0$.
-Then there exists a countable collection $\{A_i\}$ of subsets of $U$ such that $F$ restricted to each $A_i$ is bi-Lipschitz and \end{co}
+\begin{co} Suppose $U$ is an open subset of a discretizable Carnot group $G$ with Hausdorff dimension $Q$, $H$ is another Carnot group and $F: U \rightarrow H$ is Lipschitz.
+Then there exists a countable collection $\{A_i\}$ of subsets of $U$ such that each restriction $F|A_i$ is biLipschitz and \end{co}

-Because all of these statements are invariant under Lipschitz mappings, the above corollary actually holds for certain sub-Riemannian manifolds as well.
-In particular, if $G$ and $H$ are replaced by sub-Riemanian manifolds which are locally bi-Lipschitz equivalent to Carnot groups as well (with $G$ locally bi-Lipschitz equivalent to a rationalizable Carnot group), the corollary still holds (because manifolds are second countable).
+A natural generalization of the above results is in the setting of sub-Riemannian manifolds, defined below.

+\begin{defi} A \textbf{sub-Riemannian manifold} is a triple $(M, \Delta, g)$ where $M$ is a smooth manifold, $\Delta$ is a distribution (i.e. sub-bundle of the tangent bundle $TM$) on $M$ which is smooth and satisfies the property that for each $p \in M$, $(TM)_p$ is generated as a Lie algebra by $\Delta_p$, and $g$ is a smooth section of positive-definite quadratic forms on $\Delta$ (i.e. $g_p$ defines an inner product on $\Delta_p$ which varies smoothly in $p$). \end{defi}

+Recall (see \cite{V}) that the set $S$ is said to generate a Lie algebra $\mathfrak{g}$ if the set of finite Lie brackets of elements of $S$ spans $\mathfrak{g}$ as a vector space.